College of Education - Early Childhood Demonstration Center

 Meals, Snacks, and Nap time

 Meals and snack time are an integral part of the learning experience for young children.
 Children receive adequate nutrition and health education as part of the early childhood experience.
-The Center serves a nutritious breakfast and snack twice daily to students enrolled on a full time, half time and hourly basis.
+The Center serves snack twice daily.

 Part of the Center’s role is to promote healthful eating choices, just as you do at home.
 All meals and other foods served at the Center reflect a nutrition philosophy consistent with the U.S. Dietary Goals and follow regulations of state licensing requirements.